 The color black resembles strength, power and authority.
-There is no other color as significant as it.
+There is no other color as significant as black.
 In fact, black is often regarded as a prestigious or elegant color.
 It’s also probably why black is one of the most common dog colors (along with white and brown).

-There are few breeds as mysterious yet mesmerizing as a solid black-colored dog.
-That being said, we’ve found 34 of the best black dog breeds the canine kingdom has to offer.
-Furthermore, we organized them by size (from small to medium and large).
+There are few dog breeds as mysterious yet mesmerizing as a solid black-colored dog.
+That said, we’ve found 34 of the best black dog breeds the canine kingdom has to offer.
+We also organized them by size, from small to medium and large.

 It’s worth noting that not all of these dogs are solid black.
-As long as they’re mostly black, then they qualify for our list of black dogs.
-So, let us know which black dog is your favorite!
+As long as they’re mostly black, then we think they should qualify for our list of black dogs.
+So, let us know in the comments section: which black dog is your favorite?

 RECOMMENDED: 34 Wonderful White Dogs